benjreinhart/globber/README.md

 * `recursive` {Boolean} - If `false`, will only search for files one level deep
 * `includeDirectories` {Boolean} - if `false`, the resulting `paths` array will only include paths to files, not paths to directories

+Any options passed to globber not listed above will be passed to [node-glob](https://github.com/isaacs/node-glob).

 `callback` function takes `err` and `paths` arguments.

 ##### globber.sync(path[, options])